Rabbit Hole: place for a wonderful or troubling surreal experience, usually used in "going down

-I was glad, and delightful, and proud that I were able to graduate from one of toughest technical schools in Vietnam.
+I were glad, and delightful, and proud that I were able to graduate from one of toughest technical schools in Vietnam.
 I got a few merit-based (or honorary) scholarship during 9-term studying.
 If my memory serves me right, I got three terms for top 10% of the class.
-Well, I was lucky that my class was not the most competitive in my university.
+Well, I were lucky that my class was not the most competitive in my university.
 And to cap off a streak run, I successfully defended my thesis and received a 28 or 29 points out of 30, did I find my forever happiness?
 I were electrifying, I were tipsy, and I think I were drunk after the lunch with lot of drinks in a restaurant nearby.

 But that feeling came and went quickly.
 I moved on with excitement to learn about job ads, and to scroll through the ads and to decide should I submit an application.
 Then I got eager to get interview and then wait for a response from recruiters.
 I got my first job right away from a campus visit by a company.
-I was excited to learn about industry-graded equipment, how people really do their jobs and what differences between in school and the real life.
+I were excited to learn about industry-graded equipment, how people really do their jobs and what differences between in school and the real life.
 Then the excitement was replaced by tasks and responsibility to get something done.
 And the stress added up by internal rules shared by seniors that the boss hated some particular behaviors.
-And by 7:30 sharp Monday, the boss would called through Skype to check up on each person.
+And by 7:30 sharp Monday, the boss would called via Skype to check up on each person.
 His office was in Ho Chi Minh city, and I worked in a representative office in Hanoi, near Bach Mai hospital.
 If someone was late for the Skype call, he would remember and noted it down, well, that was what a senior told me.